 Let us understand the calculation with the help of an example.
 Assume Company ABC has sales of $300,000 and unpaid invoices of $24,700 for the full year.
 Now, putting the values in the formula, we get a receivables turnover of 12.1457 ($300,000/$24,700).
 The credit period is 30.05 days or 30 days approx (365/12.1457).

 There is one more formula, and it is – Average Accounts Receivable / (Net Credit Sales / Days)

-Net Credit Sales, as the name suggests, is the total credit sales of a company.
+As the name suggests, Net Credit Sales are the total credit sales of a company.

 Days is the number of days in the period under consideration.
 For instance, if we are considering a year, then the number of days would be 365 days.

 Let’s understand the calculation with the help of an example.
 Company ABC has net credit sales of $240,0000 for the year 2019.
 The opening and closing balances of the accounts receivable are $800,000 and $880,000, respectively.